nurgulaydin/Maze-Game/README.md

 ## Maze Game In C++  <br/>
 The maze game is a console application and is played on the console. <br/>
 It is designed with standard C++ libraries. <br/>
-The game is a completely console application and does not have a GUI library.
+The game does not have a GUI library.
 <br/> <br/>
 Output of the code: <br/>
 ![1](https://github.com/nurgulaydin/Maze-Game/blob/main/output/1.PNG)  <br/>